WHAT’S YOUR DAY JOB?

 If your query is about TV, Radio, Endorsement and Speaking enquiries please contact my lovely agent Richard Gibb at Curtis Brown at richard [at] curtisbrown.co.uk

-NOTHING makes me angrier than unethical, mendacious, unprofessional & spectacularly stupid bloggers who egregiously mislead their readership as to the commercial origin or provider of the clothes, products, hotel stays etc that they trill about on their sites, thereby letting down the entire blogging community (you know exactly who you are).
-For the full LLG ethical disclosure section please head here.
+Very little makes me as cross as unethical, mendacious, unprofessional & spectacularly stupid bloggers who both break the law, and egregiously mislead their readership as to the commercial origin or provider of the clothes, products, hotel stays etc that they trill about on their sites, thereby letting down the entire blogging community (you know exactly who you are).
+So you can take it from me that I practice full disclosure.
+For the entire LLG ethical disclosure section please head here.

 At the moment we do not run display advertising on LLG.